B

 TL;DR

 The longevity market is exploding and the timing is perfect.
-One guy with $20K and AI tools built a $1.8B telehealth company (Medvi) in 18 months.
+Medvi proved the market exists and the infrastructure works — a 2-person team generated $401M in revenue using telehealth-as-a-service.
+But Medvi has a BBB F rating, deepfake ads, and FDA warning letters.
+We take the same infrastructure but with ethics, compliance, a better product (pre-filled pens), and a premium brand.
 The FDA just made 14 key peptides legal again.
-Nobody owns the middle market between cheap apps and $20K luxury clinics.
-BioForge steps in with a full platform — from free quiz to elite medical teams — for men who want to stay fit and live longer.
+Nobody owns the middle market between cheap apps and geographically limited luxury clinics.
+BioForge steps in with a full platform — from free quiz to comprehensive peptide protocols — for adults who want to optimize their health and longevity.

 FDA Peptide Reclassification — The $12B Unlock